Start With Art

 About Start With Art workshops…

-- Take time out from the demands of daily life and focus on wellbeing and self-expression through creativity.
+• Take time out from the demands of daily life and focus on wellbeing and self-expression through creativity.

-- Develop communal knowledge through sharing experiences, insights and learning.
+• Develop communal knowledge through sharing experiences, insights and learning.

-- Gain insight into the studio practice of a visual artist.
+• Gain insight into the studio practice of a visual artist.

 The workshops explore free self-expression through material engagement with painting.
 Each project is individually designed to meet the needs of participants and enable individuals to find their creative voice.
 The emphasis in all activities is on taking a positive outlook and a reflective approach, and having fun and relaxing.

-About the artist…
+About the Artist

-In 2020, I ran Trailblazers, at Walmer Castle working with young people supported by KRAN (Kent Refugee Action Network).
+In 2020, Joy ran Trailblazers, at Walmer Castle working with young people supported by KRAN (Kent Refugee Action Network).
 This project was supported by National Lottery Heritage Funding and National Lottery Arts Council England Funding and formed part of English Heritage’s Re-Discovering Walmer’s Lost Pleasure Grounds Project.

-In July 2021, I concluded an Arts Council England funded research and development project called The Liberating Gesture.
+In July 2021, Joy concluded an Arts Council England funded research and development project called The Liberating Gesture.
 The grant funded research into a new participatory artmaking project working with Slovak and Czech Roma women living in Kent, and six months professional development focusing on painting with the support of a Turps Correspondence Course mentor.

 The title and focus of the research project was inspired by Etel Adnan’s words: “I love the pleasure of painting and why shouldn’t I be happy… the act of making art is happy.
 It is a liberating gesture.”